kperath/k8s_the_hard_way/docs/08-bootstrapping-kubernetes-controllers.md

 EOF
 ```

-The Kubernetes API Server authenticates to the Kubelet as the `kubernetes` user using the client certificate as defined by the `--kubelet-client-certificate` flag.
+The Kubernetes API Server authenticates to the Kubelet as the `kubernetes` user using the client certificate as defined by the `--kubelet-client-certificate` flag (in the `kube-apiserver.service` systemd unit file [here](#configure-the-kubernetes-api-server)).

 Bind the `system:kube-apiserver-to-kubelet` ClusterRole to the `kubernetes` user: